 Will I Continue to Procrastinate?

-In some cases, probably.
+Probably.
 It’s something I’m getting better at recognizing, and it’s also the most damaging fear of all my fear archetypes.
 It inflicts emotional distress upon myself, and I have nobody to blame for it but me.

 The thing I’d recently been putting off was at the point that I felt anxious about not having done it, so I realized the time was way past due to just do it.